Episode 330

 Because you're not telling us the truth, huh?
 I would be looking for a chance to help yourself and stop lying.

-We've we've had a 27 homicides in stoe within the past year yeah at least that you found a body for right it's probably more but is it well who said anything about a homicide google
+seven homicides in St. Joe within the past year yeah at least that you found a body for right there's probably more but is it well who said anything about a homicide Google.

 Oops.